WallyMagill/lessonlink/README.md

 - Lesson color selection
 - Global View
 - Light and Dark mode
+- User auth

 ## Key Features explanation
+TLDR at bottom:

 From dashboard view lessons are filterable by author and by lesson details.
 Folders can be made for teachers to better organize their lessons how they see fit.
 Lessons can be drag and dropped into a folder and removed via selection.
 Select a folder to see only lessons in that folder.
 When creating a lesson a user is taken to a standard template view.
 This view is meant to be as straightforward as possible to ensure substitutes or any teacher new to a lesson can see critical information in an easy to digest way.
 All CCSS are available in a dropdown to the left of template view.
 Each standard can be selected with codes appearing at the top.
 There is advanced lesson creation available in custom editor.
 On first use of custom editor the template based lesson is ported over and prefilled in giving teachers an outline of their lesson and allowing them to make changes.
 Note that changes made in custom view will not change the template view to ensure a consistant template experience.
 Lessons can be shared via email or copying a link.
 When finding a lesson from global a user can choose to remix that lesson (available via edit), this creates a copy of the lesson and automatically shares it with the original creator.
 The user can then make changes without worrying about the original version and the first author can see improvements to consider in the future.
 These remixed lessons will show up in a user's home view.
 Each lesson can be private or public with public lessons available to everyone through the global view of dashboard.
 The private view allows only the author and if the lesson was remixed that author to view.
 Light and dark mode can be toggled in the settings dropdown from the home screen.

+TLDR: User can make lessons, share lessons, view lessons, remix others' lessons, add standards to lessons, organize their lessons, edit their lessons in a template way and a custom way.
+If a lesson is remixed it will always be visible to the original creator.